sahurtado88/learn/interview qs/cloudformation.md

 Use CloudFormation Stacks to manage and deploy AWS resources within a single AWS account and StackSets for multiple AWS accounts or regions.
 In a simple deployment requiring a single AWS account, consider utilising CloudFormation Stacks.
 But if your deployment is large and complex, applying a CloudFormation StackSet simplifies the management of the resources and ensures consistency across multiple accounts and regions.
-Related: How To Write An AWS Resume (With Tips And Examples)

 3. How does CloudFormation handle rollbacks in the case of a failed deployment?